Crio-Bytes/Miscellaneous/Learn Building Blocks of Image Processing/README.md

 **Challenge Activities**
 - Convert image to greyscale and use it.
 - Detect horizontal direction edge by using a different kernel
-- Can you modify kernel to detect edges in all direction?
+- Can you modify the kernel to detect edges in all the directions?

 <details>